-I have been living and breathing cream for the last week.
-My cream-focused projects have ranged from both ends of the heat spectrum, from baking a dish of it for 12 hours, to plopping it whipped and cloudy into a loaf tin before freezing.
+For the last week, I have been living and breathing cream.
+My cream-focused projects have ranged from either end of the heat spectrum, from baking a dish of it for 12 hours, to plopping it whipped and cloudy into a loaf tin before freezing.
 And as this blog post is titled ‘no-churn cherry ripple ice cream’, I think we can all safely assume which cream experiment was the more successful.

 A weekend of Britishness in my book means clotted cream.
 Where else in the world is this soft-serve gelato-like crust-topped cream sold?
 Not in Toulouse, that I know.
 Every time I return from the UK with hold luggage, I bring at least two pots of Rodda’s clotted cream with me.
 And I grin smugly to myself because finally, finally, there’s a British food that the French adore, covet, admire and are furious that they didn’t come up with themselves.
 Mwhahahaha!